Home » Computer Guides » Mouse Settings And Keyboard Basics.

 When you find the Related Settings, in Windows 10 left-click Additional Mouse Options.

-And in Windows 11, left-click Additional Mouse Settings (Pointer Icons & Visibility).
+And for Windows 11 users, left-click Additional Mouse Settings (Pointer Icons & Visibility).

 Changing the double click speed in Windows 10.

-Changing the mouse double click speed in Windows 11.
+Changing the double click speed in Windows 11.

 The Mouse Properties window will open.
 Click on the Buttons tab (if you’re not on the Buttons tab already).